stalela/stalela-docs/docs/00-overview/glossary.md

 # Glossary

-Shared domain language for Storo.
+Shared domain language for Stalela.
 Sources include our design docs and Moov.io’s [terms-dictionary](https://github.com/moov-io/terms-dictionary).
 This file should be the **first stop** for new contributors.

 ---